Jayco All Terrain Review – The Good And The Bad

 Our Jayco All Terrain Review.
-We’ve had ours for five months.
-After nearly 40 nights & 10,000km we are very happy.
+We’ve had ours for 2.5 years.
+After nearly 120 nights & 25,000km we are very happy.
 Read our review so far.
 It hasn’t been all plain sailing and we’ll let you know about that too.

-• It has been great offroad travelling the Oodnadatta Track.
+- It has been great offroad travelling the Oodnadatta Track twice and the full length of the Great Central.
 It travels very well behind our Navara and has let in no dust at all.
 The 240ah lithium batteries and solar set up have proved to be more than enough to run the upgraded compressor fridge we specced.

 Pros & Cons